Year 6 Curriculum Projects

 Children in Year 6 will be permitted to walk home from school once the 'Walking Home From School' letter has been signed by parents/carers.

-Children can also practise either Stage 3 and 4 words (Group 1) or Stage 5 & 6 words (Group 2)
+Children can practise either Stage 3 and 4 words (Group 1) or Stage 5 & 6 words (Group 2)

 https://play.edshed.com/en-gb